SIP Full Form-Systematic Investment Plan

 Benefits of Investing through SIP

-Markets are volatile, and it’s difficult to predict their movements.
-SIPs help average out the purchase cost over time.
-When markets are low, you buy more units; when markets are high, you buy fewer units.
-This reduces the impact of market volatility on your investments.
+- Rupee Cost Averaging: Markets are volatile, and SIPs help average out the purchase cost over time.
+When markets are low, you buy more units; when markets are high, you buy fewer units, reducing the impact of market volatility.

-Starting early and investing consistently through SIPs can help you benefit from the power of compounding.
-Your returns earn more returns, creating a snowball effect over time.
+- Power of Compounding: Starting early and investing consistently through SIPs can help you benefit from the power of compounding, where your returns earn more returns.

-SIPs offer great flexibility.
-You can start with as low as ₹500 per month.
-You also have the option to increase, decrease, or even pause your SIPs as per your financial situation.
+- Flexibility: SIPs allow you to start with as low as ₹500 per month and offer options to increase, decrease, or pause investments based on your financial situation.

 SIP vs Lump Sum Investment